 Once manual inspection, QC and final autofilter is complete for the lidar tiles, the LAS data was packaged to the project specified tiling scheme, clipped to project boundary and formatted to LAS v1.4.
-It was also re-projected to the following two spatial reference systems: UTM Zone 18 North, NAD83 (2011), meters, NAVD88 (GEOID18), meters and State Plane Maryland FIPS 1900 NAD 83, meters, NAVD88 (GEOID 18), meters.
+It was also re-projected to the following two spatial reference systems: UTM Zone 14 North, NAD83 (2011), meters to two decimal places, NAVD88 (GEOID18), meters to two decimal places.
 The file header was formatted to meet the project specification with File Source ID assigned.
 This Classified Point Cloud product was used for the generation of derived products.
 Water points were classified to Class 9 and Ignored ground points were classified to Class 20 using the collected hydro breaklines.